Open Burning Permits

 While there are no state laws that prohibit open burning of landscape waste, some restrictions do exist.
 Leaves may only be burned on the premises where they are generated or at sites provided or supervised by a local government, except within any municipality having a population of more than 400,000.
 In addition, certain restrictions, including meteorological conditions and reasonable times/places and manner must be observed.

 Commercial waste (or trade waste) is waste generated by a business, industry, and government institutions.

 - It is illegal to burn commercial waste in the state of Illinois, except for landscape and agriculture waste generated on the property and under limited circumstances.

-- Local ordinances may be more restrictive and must be followed
+- Local ordinances may be more restrictive.

 Disaster debris may be burned if the following criteria are met: